Ensuring high standards

 Product quality and flight safety

-Every year, millions of people board an aircraft equipped with our products and technologies.
-We aim to ensure that they land safely back on the ground.
-Safety first—for us, safe flight operation is way more than just a legal requirement.
+Safety first: For us, safe flight operation is much more than just a legal requirement.
 In aviation, it is fundamentally the highest priority.
 That’s why we place high demands on quality and safety in our processes along the entire value chain.
 Not least because reliable and high-quality products are our trademark.

 Safety is imperative in aviation, and legal requirements concerning safety are subject to strict monitoring by the relevant authorities.
 This is why product quality and flight safety are just as important to us as well.
 The company must comply with the legal requirements imposed upon it as an organization that develops, manufactures and maintains products, parts and equipment for the aviation industry.
 These include aviation-authority licenses, approvals and certifications as well as safety and environmental requirements as legally mandated by regulatory authorities.
 Through stringent quality standards, we ensure that these are implemented across the Group and at all levels of the value chain in accordance with the law, thus adding value for our customers and partners.
-In addition, safe mobility solutions play a key role in the economy and society and represent an important global challenge for the future.
+Safe mobility solutions play an important role in the sustainable development of both society and the economy.

 A Group-wide integrated management system (IMS) ensures compliance with laws and internal regulations and clearly assigns responsibilities within the company.
 One principle of the IMS policy is that “safety takes priority in what we do.”
 The quality framework is enshrined in a management manual that is binding for all employees and managers across the Group.
 The company’s dedicated quality department, Corporate Quality, is directly subordinate to the Chief Operating Officer (COO) and reports quarterly to the Executive Board on quality aspects and flight-related incidents.
 MTU Safety Management in accordance with the International Civil Aviation Organization (ICAO) standard is part of the IMS and defines how to handle safety-related air-traffic events.
 Appropriate organizational structures and responsibilities, such as a Flight Safety Board and a Flight Safety Manager, have also been established.
 High quality standards together with product safety and reliability are enshrined in the MTU Principles as key corporate objectives.
 Through independent, accredited external auditors, we regularly validate and certify our IMS.